 Social Emotional Learning (SEL) has become a big topic in schools for good reasons.

 As educators, we know how essential social and emotional skills are to students and consistently try to bring SEL in the classroom.
-We do our best to create a safe space for students and teach different social emotional skills.
+We work tirelessly to establish a safe environment and teach various social-emotional skills.

 However, balancing cultivating social and emotional skills while covering the curriculum is challenging, especially since TIME is never really on our side!